At a glance

 - No Penalty APR.
 This card doesn’t charge penalty APR.
 That’s good news for cardholders who sometimes miss payments due to liquidity issues or hectic schedules.
 Many competing cash back cards do charge penalty APR, many on an indefinite basis once you miss your first payment.

 - No Sign-up Bonus.
 Fidelity Rewards Visa Signature doesn’t have a sign-up bonus, so there’s no way to juice your earnings right after you open your account.
 Most competing cash back cards have sign-up bonuses, many in excess of $100.
-Barclaycard CashForward has a $100 sign-up bonus, while the bonus offered by Chase Freedom Unlimited is worth up to $175.
+Barclaycard CashForward has a $100 sign-up bonus, while the bonus offered by Chase Freedom Unlimited is reliably worth $150.

 - High Minimum Redemption Threshold.
 This card’s $50 minimum redemption threshold is problematic for light spenders, who can take months to earn enough rewards to cash out.
 Many competing cards, including Capital One Quicksilver and the Discover it family, have low or nonexistent minimum redemption requirements.